XWangLabTHU/cfDNApipe/README.md

 There will be 3 major ouput folder for every sample group, named **"intermediate_result"**, **"report_result"**, and **"final_result"**.

-Folder **"intermediate_result"** contains folders named by every single step, all the intermediate results and processing record will be save in each folder.
-User can accsee any files they want.
-This folder is evry large since all the intermediate files are saved in this folder.
+Folder **"intermediate_result"** contains folders named by every single step, all the intermediate results and processing records will be saved in each folder.
+Users can access any files they want.
+This folder is very large since all the intermediate files are saved in this folder.
 Users can move some results to the folder **"final_result"** and deleted **"intermediate_result"** after all the analysis is finished.

-Folder **"report_result"** save a pretty html report and related data which shows some visualization results like quality control and analysis figures.
-The report folder can be copied to any where.
+Folder **"report_result"** save a pretty HTML report and related data which shows some visualization results like quality control and analysis figures.
+The report folder can be copied anywhere.
 Here is an [example](https://xwanglabthu.github.io/cfDNApipe/demo/report_result/Cell_Free_DNA_WGBS_Analysis_Report.html) showing the final report.

-Folder **"final_result"** is an empty folder for users to save specific results from intermediate_result folder.
+Folder **"final_result"** is an empty folder for users to save specific results from the intermediate_result folder.

 ### Section 2.4: Breakpoint Detection

-Sometimes, the program may be interrupted by irresistible reasons like computer crash. cfDNApipe provide **breakpoint detection mechanism**, which compute md5 code for inputs, outputs, as well as all parameters.
-Therefore, user do not warry about any interrupt situation.
-Re-running the same program, the finished step will show message like below and be skipped automatically.
+Sometimes, the program may be interrupted by irresistible reasons like computer crashes. cfDNApipe provides **breakpoint detection mechanism**, which computes md5 code for inputs, outputs, as well as all parameters.
+Therefore, users do not worry about any interrupt situation.
+Re-running the same program, the finished step will show a message like below and be skipped automatically.

 ``` shell
 ************************************************************